amandadecassiaborges/amandadecassiaborges/README.md

 <br>

 - 👋🏽 Hi, I'm Amanda Borges.
-- 💻 Full Stack Developer passionate about technology and coding.
 - 🌐 Actively exploring new technologies and frameworks.
 - 🤝🏽 Collaborating on open-source projects and contributing to the tech ecosystem.
 - 🦾 Always learning and growing.